eggry/EmoChat/design_report/README.md

 ### Personas and Empathy Maps
 We built two personas for our users.
 We named these two users as Alice and Bob.

 Alice is an active girl in university.
 However, as a senior student, she is facing pressure for seeking a job recently.
-The persona and empathy map of her is shown below. *(Tips: you can click the image to see the pictures in original size.)*
+The persona and empathy map of her is shown below. *(Tips: you can click the image to see the pictures in original size)*
 [![the Persona of Alice](../day2/personas_and_empathy_maps/persona_of_alice.png)](../day2/personas_and_empathy_maps/persona_of_alice.png)
 [![the Empathy Map of Alice](../day2/personas_and_empathy_maps/empathy_map_of_alice.png)](../day2/personas_and_empathy_maps/empathy_map_of_alice.png)

 Bob is an introverted student.
 He suffered study pressure but don't want to talk with classmates.
-The persona and empathy map of him is shown below. *(Tips: you can click the image to see the pictures in original size.)*
+The persona and empathy map of him is shown below. *(Tips: you can click the image to see the pictures in original size)*
 [![the Persona of Bob](../day2/personas_and_empathy_maps/persona_of_bob.png)](../day2/personas_and_empathy_maps/persona_of_bob.png)
 [![the Empathy Map of Bob](../day2/personas_and_empathy_maps/empathy_map_of_bob.png)](../day2/personas_and_empathy_maps/empathy_map_of_bob.png)
 ### Interview